Soviet imagery during the Russo-Ukrainian war: Purpose

 The flag of the Soviet Union, which has been used by the Russian military and pro-Russian militias in Ukraine since 2014.

 The Victory Banner, which was raised by the Red Army at the Reichstag during the Battle of Berlin in May 1945, has been flown alongside the Russian flag and the Soviet flag in many parts of Russian-occupied Ukraine.

-Ukrainian collaborators, in some cases, display the red-azure-gold flag of the Ukrainian SSR as an expression of pro-Russian sentiment.

 During the Russian invasion of Ukraine, many Russian military vehicles have been seen sporting the Soviet flag and the Victory Banner.
 American political scientist Mark Beissinger told France 24 that the Russians' motivation for promoting the Soviet Union was not necessarily rooted in a desire to re-establish a communist state, but rather in a desire to re-establish "Russian domination over Ukraine" and stand in opposition to Ukrainian decommunization, which is aimed at shedding the legacy and influence of the Russian SFSR.
 Soviet symbols are illegal in Ukraine, and displaying them is also widely regarded as a provocative act in the other post-Soviet states, excluding Russia and Belarus, which has been involved in the Russian invasion.

 American historian Anne Applebaum told The Guardian that: "Because modern Russia stands for nothing except corruption, nihilism, and Putin's personal power, they have brought back Soviet flags as well as Lenin statues to symbolise Russian victory."
 In many occupied Ukrainian towns and cities, including government buildings, Ukrainian flags have been replaced with Victory Banners.
 The Victory Banner, which was raised at the Reichstag to mark the Soviet Union's victory over Nazi Germany during the Battle of Berlin in May 1945, is used to represent the claim by Russian president Vladimir Putin that Ukraine needs to be de-Nazified.
 During the Euromaidan in 2013 and 2014, many monuments dedicated to the Russian revolutionary Vladimir Lenin were removed, and this process was accelerated during the Revolution of Dignity in 2014 and again after the passing of Ukrainian decommunization laws in 2015.
 Since 2022, however, a number of these monuments have been re-erected in Russian-occupied Ukraine.

 Events

-Victory Day on 9 May 2022 in Saky Raion, Russian-occupied Crimea: Artwork displaying "Grandmother Z" Anna Ivanovna, an elderly Ukrainian woman who approached Ukrainian soldiers with a Soviet flag near Dvorichna in April 2022.
+Victory Day on 9 May 2022 in Saky Raion, Russian-occupied Crimea: Artwork displaying "Babushka Z" Anna Ivanovna, an elderly Ukrainian woman who approached Ukrainian soldiers with a Soviet flag near Dvorichna in April 2022.
 Her shadow depicts The Motherland Calls, a Soviet-era statue memorializing the former country's civilian and military casualties during the Battle of Stalingrad in 1942 and 1943.

+Graffiti depicting "Babushka Z" on a house in Reutov, Moscow Oblast.